ledg555/04-prueba-tecnica-trainee/README.md

-# Technical test for Juniors and Trainees
+# Technical test for React Juniors and Trainees

 ## Description